compagnie-hyperactive/AdminBundle/README.md

 force_two_columns_presentation to force classical 2 col presentation (in panel for example see SEO) attr no_label to hide label (see SEO)

+#### Override templates fragments
+LchAdminBundle provide several templates fragments
+- fragents/horizontalMenu.html.twig
+This is the top menu.
+Provide with a simple exemple, you can easily override it by simply create `app/Resources/LchAdminBundle/views/fragments/horizontalMenu.html.twig`

 ### Lists
 ### Menu organization